csdev/csdev.github.io/site/about.markdown

 Copyright 2023 Christopher Sang

-Except where otherwise noted, content on this website not covered by the above Software License is licensed under a
+Except where otherwise noted, content on this website not covered by the above Software License (such as text and images) is licensed under a
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.